Welcome to my online portfolio of photoquilts, artwork created by sewing photographs together.

 Moving across the country led me to view quilt patterns through the lens of place.
 For example, I used pictures of the trees in my backyard and around my Central Illinois neighborhood to create the Fall Colours and Treetops / Snowflakes photoquilts.
 I also took hundreds of pictures of doors on a trip to France for Les Portes De Montpellier.

 Since moving to Ohio, I have begun working with a pattern called Ohio Star, a nine-patch pattern of squares and crosses formed by four triangles.
 Instead of working with multiple images in these photoquilts, I use only two: the original and its mirror image.
 By alternating these two images, the edge of every piece meets its reflection, creating a kaleidoscopic effect in which the boundaries between each piece almost completely disappear.
 By shifting which portion of each print is cut into each shape, I achieve a subtle variation across the finished photoquilt that gives the impression that one row of quilt blocks is evolving into the next.
 This results in the top of the piece being significantly different from the bottom, although each step of the transition is subtle.

-For more information, click on Ohio Star Photoquilts, Other Photoquilts, About Chris or FAQs.
-If you would like to contact me about my photoquilts, please email me at email@example.com.
+For more information about my process, see the first segment of the video below, which aired on WOSU’s Broad & High.
+You can also click on Buy Art for information on purchasing a photoquilt, on Ohio Star Photoquilts and Other Photoquilts to see more of my work, or Questions / Contact for more information.
+If you would like to contact me about my photoquilts, please email me at firstname.lastname@example.org.
 Thanks for visiting.